-Before entering into an agreement to acquire rights over land in Cambodia (whether by lease, purchase or concession), it is important to perform background due diligence to confirm that it is safe to acquire the desired rights over the property.
+Before entering into an agreement to acquire rights over land in Cambodia (whether by lease, purchase or concession), it is important to perform background due diligence to confirm that it is safe to proceed with the transaction to acquire the desired rights over the property.

 Before making a commercial decision, a prospective purchaser needs to be absolutely clear that the person claiming ownership is the legal owner of the property fully recognized by relevant authorities, either through title ownership or possessory rights under the land law.
 The property should be free and clear of encumbrances which includes liens, mortgages, hypothecs, leases, pledge.
 Also, it is also equally important to investigate whether the property is pending dispute in courts or any unresolved inheritance problems or is situated in a restricted zoning area.